 The Company recognized revenue from a customer that is affiliated with one of its principal equity owners.
 The Company recognized revenue of \$0.1 million and \$0.3 million during the three and nine months ended September 30, 2021, respectively.
-Revenue recognized during the three and nine months ended September 30, 2021 and December 31, 2020, the associated receivables were de minimis.
+Revenue recognized during the three and nine months ended September 30, 2020 was de minimis.
+At September 30, 2021 and December 31, 2020, the associated receivables were de minimis.